 In its recent poll of where people get their news, Politico.com offers an apparently new definition of the word “objective.”

-The show that 81% of respondents receive information and news about the mid-term elections from cable TV, with 71% getting info and news from “national broadcast TV news and their websites.”
+The poll data show that 81% of respondents receive information and news about the mid-term elections from cable TV, with 71% getting info and news from “national broadcast TV news and their websites.”
 Other major sources were:

 Conversations with friends/family: 79%